 Dr. Tanya Horeck

-is a Reader in Film, Media & Culture.
+is Associate Professor of Film, Media & Culture.
 She works on digital violence in contemporary film and media culture, with a particular interest in questions of affective labour and response.

 Her current work explores the complex processes by which violence is mediated across multiple online platforms.
 Her research interests include: rape culture and digital feminist activism, true crime, documentary; celebrity culture; contemporary film and TV.

 Dr. Tina Kendall

 is Associate Professor of Film & Media.
 Her research addresses questions of negative affect, violence, and spectatorship in contemporary cinema and media.

 Her current research project focuses on boredom and the attention economy of twenty-first-century media.

 is Associate Professor of Media and Culture and Research Convenor in Film and Media.

 He works on popular music in the digital era and is interested in questions of ethnicity, gender, music and new technologies.

 is Senior Lecturer in Media Studies.
 She works on contemporary television with a special interest in video-on-demand, binge-watching, and streaming services.